 The following seats are open for election:

-- President-Elect: 1-year term, rolling into the President role in August 2022 and to Past-President in August 2023 (each is also a 1-year term)
+- President-Elect: 1-year term, rolling into the President role in August 2024 and to Past-President in August 2025 (each is a 1-year term)

 - Program Chair-Elect: 1-year term, rolling into the Program Chair (also a 1-year term)

 All terms start in August 2023.

 The selection of the slate was made by the Nominating Committee consisting of the Past-President, Liz Hsiao-Wecksler and two elected members, Jaimie Roper and Emmanuel Tetteh.
 The procedure is laid down in the Bylaws which can be found here.